The Gender Pay Gap – 2019/20

 The Company has experienced a 7.1% overall decline in the number of staff since the 2018/19 gender pay gap report, however there has been a 5.3% increase in the number of female employees recruited since the 2018 snapshot date.

 The Company has followed the recently updated government guidelines to calculate the gender pay gap this year and decided to combine the results for both part -time and full-time employees in this year’s report.

-Whilst the Company does not operate a bonus scheme, we continue to utilise the annual appraisal to encourage and support employees to achieve their professional goals, identify training needs and developmental opportunities.
+As mentioned previously, the Company does not operate a bonus scheme.
+The Company will continue to utilise the annual appraisal to encourage and support employees to achieve their professional goals, identify training needs and developmental opportunities.

 For ease, the Company have dissected the distribution of males to females in each quartile:

 The lower quartile is occupied by 85.7% males, and 14.3% females